 - Add the sour cream, heavy whipping cream, salt, pepper and mix vigorously.

-- Add the water and broth, let cook about 30 seconds.
+- Add the broth, let cook about 30 seconds.

 how long do I bake stuffed cabbage?